TonyGen/10shell-cpp/README.md

 Execute C++ statements in an interactive shell.
-Each statement is compiled, dynamically loaded, and executed.
+Each statement is compiled inside a dummy function, dynamically loaded, and executed.
 Each statement takes a second or two to compile, but is tolerable.

 To give context (libraries and headers) to each C++ statement, the shell also accepts directives.
 A directive is a 'using namespace ...' directive, a pre-processor directive like '#include ...', or one of the special shell directive, below.
 The directives are remembered and used by every future statement.
 The context is even remembered across sessions in a file local to the working directory.
 The special shell directives are: